ryanlovett-au/mysql-backup-sync/README.md

 ## Warranties

 I do use this application in production to backup and sync my production databases, however, your millage may vary.
-I do not warrant that is doe anything, at all.
+I do not warrant that is does anything, at all.

 ## License